-- Laureate Recognition Award - The Academy’s highest honor, this award recognizes an ophthalmologist for making exceptional scientific contributions toward preventing blindness and restoring sight worldwide.
+- Laureate Recognition Award - The Academy’s highest honor, this award recognizes individuals from around the world who have made exceptional contributions to the betterment of eye care, leading to the prevention of blindness and restoration of sight worldwide.

-- Outstanding Humanitarian Service Award - Recognizes Academy members for contributions in charitable activities, care of the indigent and community service performed above and beyond the typical duties of an ophthalmologist.
+- Outstanding Humanitarian Service Award - This award recognizes Academy members for their contributions in charitable activities, care of the indigent and community service performed above and beyond the typical duties of an ophthalmologist

 - International Blindness Prevention Award - Honors an individual who has made significant contributions to reducing blindness and/or restoring sight worldwide.

-- Artemis Award - Recognizes a young ophthalmologist for exemplary caring and service to his/her patients.
+- Artemis Award - Recognizes a young ophthalmologist for exemplary care and service to his/her patients

 - EnergEYES Award - Recognizes an ophthalmologist who has mentored, served as a role model and motivating force for young ophthalmologists.

 The following awards recognize individuals for their contributions and volunteer activities that support the Academy and the profession.
 The international awards acknowledge and honor international members for their dedication to lifelong learning.

 - Commitment to Advocacy Award - Recognizes an ophthalmology training department and its leadership for engaging ophthalmologists-in-training in advocating for their patients and their profession.